Thomaz-Peres/Theme/README.md

 - To install search for "Thomaz" in marketplace in VS Code, and set the color theme.
 - Remember, only for codes in C#

+## To contribute
+- Open a Issue or a Pull Request